Nowa Huta Krakow Guide: A Soviet-Era Tour You Can’t Miss (2025)

 One room that gave off an impression was the meeting room.
 It was a grand hall with intricately laid wooden parquet floors and an impressive chandelier in the middle of the room.
 The chandelier, Mateusz tells us, was made by a local company in Krakow

-Much of the furniture throughout the rooms were original with steel pieces that notate this, they also had archive numbers on the back of them.
+Much of the furniture throughout the rooms was original with steel pieces that notate this, they also had archive numbers on the back of them.

 When films are shot here the furniture is moved around and occasionally used, and when Mateusz told us that we could sit in the chairs I felt like I needed to be careful